-We just began our existence in Adam on Sabbath accepting the gift of finished and perfect creation and eternal life!
+We just began our existence in Adam on the Sabbath accepting the gift of finished and perfect creation and eternal life!

 And now, it is extremely interesting that the same principle which we see in the creation we can apply also to the redemption:

 In Romans 5:17 we read that, “In Christ we are a new creation“.
-When Jesus created the new human kind in Himself, or when He redeemed us?
+When Jesus created the new humankind in Himself, or when He redeemed us?

-He rested because His work of redemption was also finished and perfect, and that was the reason why on the cross He cried out “it is finished”.
+He rested because His work of redemption was also finished and perfect, and that was the reason why on the cross He cried out “It is finished”.

 Now please notice how Sessler, applied this fact to the gospel: “The cross of Christ so thoroughly, effectively, and completely accomplished what we need for salvation that there is nothing we can add to it, no matter how hard we try we cannot possibly make ourselves more acceptable to God.
 There is nothing we can add to our salvation.”